sayeedkhalshi/content-creation/concept-book/2-economics-beyond.md

 # Users

-What happens when users are fighting in a control structure, people want them to become controllabke by each other, so each other usually associate with each other, but the trick is being dissassociative and that's what we do as grow and be more intelligent.
+What happens when users are fighting in a control structure, people want them to become controllable by each other, so each other usually associate with each other, but the trick is being dissassociative and that's what we do as grow and be more intelligent.